marsomate/WPF-Application/README.md

+# Menu

+The menu is a simple WPF application to choose between games

 # Hangman Game

 Hangman Game is a simple WPF application developed in C#.
 It allows users to play the classic Hangman game.